 This period added depth to his city landscapes.
 Light and memory became key to his art, making every stroke warm and full of sensation.

-• Granted honorary membership in the Israeli Art Association by the Ministry of Absorption
+Granted honorary membership in the Art Association by the Ministry of Absorption.

-• Received full membership in the Association of Professional Artists of Israel in 2007
+Received full membership in the Association of Professional Artists of in 2007.

 In Jerusalem, Sergei found a rare unity of spirit, faith, and craft.
 As a practicing Jewish artist, he found that the city’s golden light and sacred textures enriched his work.
 His paintings became prayers rendered in pigment.